skincurrent/skincurrent/README.md

 SKINCURRENT

 Mission Statement:
-Provide intelligent wear for all things in any situation.
+Provide intelligent armor for all things in any situation.

 Vision Statement:
 Get back to nature intelligently